vindral-oss/vindral-composer-ws-client/ws-api-debugger/README.md

 "EnableWebSockets": true,
 "WebSocketsHostName": "localhost",
 "WebSocketsPort": 8081,
-"WebSocketThrottledPropertiesFrequency": 100
+"WebSocketThrottledPropertiesFrequency": 0
+"WebSocketsMaxIncomingMessageQueueLength": 20
 ```

 Setting `WebSocketThrottledPropertiesFrequency` is optional and will control the latency for property changed events.
-For stability and performance, increase this number.

 For Composer Desktop, make the necessary changes in the `Settings` -> `Web API` menu.